perfsonar/docs/pscheduler_ref_archivers.rst

 kept alive.
 The default is never.

 ``retry-policy`` - Optional.
-Describes how to retry failed attempts to submit the measurement to esmond before giving up.
+Describes how to retry failed attempts to submit the measurement to PostgreSQL before giving up.
 The default behavior is to try once and then give up.